VermaMansi23/sales-analytics-sql-project/README.md

 ## How to Use
 1. Clone the repo or download the .sql file.
-2. Run it in any SQL environment (MySQL, SQLite, etc).
+2. Run it in any SQL environment (MySQL, SQLite,PostgreSQL etc).
 3. Explore and modify the queries.

 ## Sample Queries Included